Travel Insurance for Pregnancy: Squaremouth Explains What’s Covered

 Many travelers have the misconception that travel insurance will cover any health-related issues that may impact their trip, such as pregnancy.
 However, travel insurance is a highly regulated industry, and policies can only cover specific events that are listed within their legal certificate.

-In order for a traveler to be covered for pregnancy, it must be specifically listed in the policy they buy.
-But is pregnancy commonly covered by travel insurance?
+Many soon-to-be parents with upcoming trips want to know if pregnancy is commonly covered by travel insurance.
 Travel insurance comparison site, Squaremouth, explains if and when travel insurance covers pregnant women.

 Can I Be Covered to Cancel My Trip If I’m Pregnant?

 Most travel insurance policies exclude pregnancy as a covered reason to cancel a trip if a traveler is pregnant at the time they buy their policy.
-However, some policies may include Trip Cancellation coverage if the traveler gets pregnant after buying a policy.
+However, if the traveler gets pregnant after buying a policy, pregnancy-related cancellations may be covered under the policy’s Trip Cancellation benefit.

 The only way travelers can guarantee themselves cancellation coverage for pregnancy is by purchasing the Cancel For Any Reason upgrade.
 This benefit partially reimburses travelers to cancel for a reason that’s not otherwise covered, like fear of traveling while pregnant.
 In many cases, travelers with Cancel For Any Reason coverage don’t even need to provide a reason for their cancellation.